arielgee/Sage-Like/.misc/tasks.md

 * consider '@media (prefers-color-scheme: dark)' for sidebar
 * consider '@media (prefers-color-scheme: dark)' for feedPreview
 * pagePopup is doubleing the entries. not clearing? something to do with back and forward. need to repreduce.
 HERE: https://adactio.com/
-* NEED TO REPREDUCE: when click on feedPreview attachment that tries to download the page goes blank, there is no back button and only F5 works
 * try to collapse parent elements of removed elements when using stripHtmlTags() and stripUnsafeHtmlComponents()
 	> https://matthiasott.com/articles/feed.json
 * convert discoveryView and messageView to classes and create base class for slideDown ???